Sisters of Charity of the Blessed Virgin Mary: Iowa Territory

 In 1843, Bishop Mathias Loras of the Diocese of Dubuque, Iowa, who had been visiting Philadelphia, invited the sisters to come teach in the Iowa Territory.
-So the pioneer BVMs, by then nineteen in number, moved to Dubuque, Iowa, and began to teach the children of settlers, lead miners, and farmers.
-They opened a new boarding school, St. Mary’s Academy, which was the predecessor of the St. Raphael Cathedral school.
+The pioneer BVMs, by then nineteen in number, moved to Dubuque, Iowa, and began to teach the children of settlers, lead miners, and farmers.
+They opened a boarding school, St. Mary’s Academy, which was the predecessor of the St. Raphael Cathedral school.
 They were the first women religious in the territory and would soon open many additional schools.

 During their first years in Iowa, the building was used for another school, Sacred Heart.
 In 1859, the building again saw new life when the St. Joseph Prairie boarding school moved to the site.
-During these early years, the number of towns at which there were schools continued to grow.
-An especially important era of growth began in 1867 when Jesuit Priest Arnold Damen invited the sisters to open a school at Holy Family in Chicago.
-The Sisters of Charity, BVM opened a number of schools throughout the city, including St. Mary’s and Immaculata High Schools.
+In 1867 Jesuit priest Arnold Damen invited the sisters to open a school at Holy Family in Chicago.
+The BVMs opened a number of schools throughout the city, including St. Mary’s and Immaculata High Schools.

 In 1885, the Sisters of Charity of the Blessed Virgin Mary, formerly a diocesan community, became a pontifical congregation.